 SVD decomposes a matrix into independent components.
 All q selected in SVD are independent of each other (orthogonal), i.e. the extracted features are not correlated.
 Conceptually, SVD picks the first q that minimizes the least square error below if the rest of the components are dropped.

 XXᵀ is symmetrical.
 The optimal q (named q₁) will be the eigenvector for XXᵀ with the largest eigenvalue λ or the largest singular value σ (λ = σ²). (proof).

-Then we can pick the next component based on the same principle with the condition that q are orthogonal to each other.
+Then we pick the next component based on the same principle with the condition that q are orthogonal to each other.
 The selected q₂ will have the second largest eigenvalue.
 We can continue the process until we run out of eigenvectors.
 But the description here is just for demonstration.
-We don’t solve the problem sequentially.
-It just helps us to understand the principal of the feature extraction behind SVD.
+We don’t solve this problem sequentially.
+It simply helps us to understand the principal of the feature extraction behind SVD.

 Singular Value Decomposition (SVD)

 SVD is presented differently in linear algebra.
 It is the same method but from a different angle.
 Any matrix A can be decomposed as (proof)